“Months? It takes you 6 months to write a blog post?”

 Sometimes, #4 (‘Make it better’) comes from a hard lesson: a shrub you planted dies in the sun or a website link goes nowhere.

-Add a note to your Lessons Learned file, update the process options in Step 3 – so you’re ready for next week – and move on.
+Add a note to your Lessons Learned file, update options in STEP 3 (‘Follow your process’), and m-o-v-e on.

 Building in the Step 4 non-overwhelm

-No … no, we don’t, because we’ve built in the non-overwhelm.
+No … no, we don’t, because we build in non-overwhelm.

-When we try something new, we start with friends – or a willing, trusted client – needing our product or service.
+When we try something new, we start with friends – or a willing, trusted client – needing the product or service.

-They know we’re learning, and they are usually forthcoming with excellent feedback.
+They know we’re learning and usually provide helpful feedback.

-• Learning about my craft (others’ blogs and training, etc.)
+• Learning about my craft (others’ blogs, training courses, etc.)

 • Setting aside a ‘catch up’ day each week